 Tilade (nedocromil inhalation) is an inhaled anti-inflammatory agent used alone or with other medications to prevent symptoms (wheezing, cough, and shortness of breath) caused by asthma.
 Common side effects of Tilade include:

 - itchy skin,

 - mild nausea,

 The dose of Tilade is two inhalations four times a day at regular intervals, which provides a dose of 14 mg per day.
 Tilade should be orally inhaled only in patients age 6 years and older.
 Tilade may interact with other drugs.
 Tell your doctor all medications and supplements you take, especially other medications to treat asthma.
 During pregnancy, Tilade should be used only when prescribed.
 It is not known if Tilade passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Tilade (nedocromil inhalation) Side Effects Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Read the entire detailed patient monograph for Tilade (Nedocromil Inhalation Aerosol) »
+Read the entire patient information overview for Tilade (Nedocromil Inhalation Aerosol)

 Tilade (nedocromil inhalation aerosol) is generally well tolerated.
 Adverse event information was derived from 6,469 patients receiving Tilade (nedocromil inhalation aerosol) in controlled and open-label clinical trials of 1-52 weeks in duration.
 A total of 4,400 patients received two inhalations four times a day.
 An additional 2,069 patients received two inhalations twice daily or another dose regimen.
 Seventy-seven percent of patients were treated with Tilade (nedocromil inhalation aerosol) for eight weeks or longer.